HomeBlog50 Jazz Standards You Need To Know

 “I Hear a Rhapsody” – Written by George Fragos, Jack Baker, and Dick Gasparre.

-This tune is an enchanting journey through rich harmonies and a lyrical melody.
-Its intricate chord changes and elegant structure encapsulate the essence of 1940s pop music.
-This tune is a great canvas for improvisers to paint on.
-Check out:
+This tune has rich harmonies and a lyrical melody.
+Its intricate chord changes and structure embody the essence of 1940s pop music.
+This jazz song is a challenge to play at fast tempos due to the parallel minor seventh chords that move in minor thirds at the end of the A sections.

 • Chick Corea, Miroslav Vitous, and Roy Haynes – “Trio Music – Live in Europe” (1986)